Bikaneri bhujia paratha is a very interesting vegan recipe from Bikaner. All the paratha lovers must try this awesome and unique recipe once.

 - In another bowl mix bikaneri bhujia and all the spices.

 - Add ½ tablespoon water and mix well.
 Don’t add too much water as it will make the stuffing too soft to be handled properly.
-Try to make the bhujia soft with as less water as possible.
+Try to make the bhujia soft with as little water as possible.

 - Keep the stuffing aside for 2 minutes to allow the bhujia soak water and get slightly softer.